ducroq/evml-evd3/README.md

 ### Python
 Python is used extensively in this course.
 As a prerequisite you can test your skills using an online test, see e.g. [Python quiz](https://www.w3schools.com/quiztest/quiztest.asp?qtest=PYTHON).
-In addition, you can find many online tutorials that can help you to master Python, see e.g. [Learn Python] (https://www.youtube.com/watch?v=rfscVS0vtbw).
+In addition, you can find many online tutorials that can help you to master Python, see e.g. [Learn Python](https://www.youtube.com/watch?v=rfscVS0vtbw).

 ### Python packages